-During the year ended 30 June 2014 the Group entered into three new projects on the east coast of Australia.
-The Group also continued to focus on overhead cost reduction, cash flow management, sales of other non-core assets and finalising the planning and environmental approvals for Point Grey.
+During the year ended 30 June 2015 the Group did not enter into any new projects, but rather focussed on delivering its existing pipeline of projects and continued to self-down its non-core assets.
+The Group also continued to focus on overhead cost reduction and cash flow management.